 First impressions of the heady, chaotic contrasts of uber modern megamalls and skyscrapers to the traditional markets and polluted, overcrowded streets are not always good, but after your senses have come to terms with Bangkok, it gets under your skin very, very quickly.

 Ancient Buddhist temples sit side by side with vast neon clad complexes full of go go bars and sex shows, the winding, shop packed streets of Chinatown lead you to the winding delights of the Chao Praya river’s floating markets as you relax in a traditional dragon boat, the modern and efficient sky train can escort you quickly over the chaotic traffic clogged roads before you take a ride in a traditional tuk tuk.

 The Banglamphu district is where most Backpackers head to at first, with a huge amount of cheap accommodation, backpacker hostels and traveller infrastructure, it is also relatively close to the major sights of the ostentatious Grand Palace and the famous reclining Buddha inside the serene Wat Pho.
 You could spend your entire trip in Bangkok and never run out of things to do, from the traditional tourist fare to the downright bizarre.

 Most backpacker use Chiang Mai as a launch pad for treks into the surrounding jungles, but it is an amazingly relaxed, chilled out place to relax and take a breather for a while too.
 It is much cheaper than places in the South or central regions so it is easy to get great deals on accommodation, food and anything else you can think of.
-Taking in a Muay Thai show is a must here after you have taken a trek or two, a great night market and there is a fantastic nearby elephant sanctuary.
+Taking in a Muay Thai show is a must here after you have taken a trek or two, a great night market and there is a fantastic and renowned nearby elephant sanctuary called the Elephant Nature Park or ENP.
 It is also a great and relatively cheap option if you want to take a course in cooking or Thai massage.